creideiki/fimfic2pdf/README.md

 To change any formatting options, `-t/--retransform` must be specified, which loses any manual changes.

+### Graphical editing

+If you wish to use a graphical editor to change the generated LaTeX code (instead of using a text editor an re-running this tool), [TeXstudio](https://www.texstudio.org/) seems to have the easiest time dealing with the generated document structure.
+You must do two things for it to work:

+1. Open the file `ID/author-title-volume.tex` first, so TeXstudio knows which file to begin with.
+From there, use the structure tree view on the left side of the window to open `volX-chapters.tex` and then `chapter-Y.tex`.

+2. If you are using the "novel" class, go to Options → Configure TeXstudio → Build → Default Compiler and change the compiler to LuaLaTex.

 ### Anthologies

 If multiple IDs specified, writes an anthology in the current working